HarshAade/01_Bharat_intern_Data_Science_Internship/README.md

 - **Project Description:** This project is centered around predicting passenger survival on the Titanic.
 I built a classification system that determines whether a person would have survived the tragic sinking.
 The predictive model analyzes various factors, including socio-economic status, age, gender, and more, to identify the key factors contributing to survival.

-For further contact or inquiries, please feel free to connect with me on [LinkedIn](#).
+For further contact or inquiries, please feel free to connect with me on https://www.linkedin.com/in/harsh-k-aade-144b51206 .